 Perhaps one of the biggest takeaways from the COVID-19 pandemic is that pathogens are constantly evolving.
 With viruses mutating, many people are starting to realize the important role that disinfectants play in the invisible fight against pathogens.
 However, most people are unaware that common cleaning products can be as tough on human health as they are on infectious agents.

 A vast majority of cleaning products available in the Canadian market contain VOCs (Volatile Organic Compounds) which cause indoor air pollution and have been identified as a hazard to human health.
 What makes matters worse, labelling regulations in Canada allow product manufacturers to provide very little ingredient information to consumers, which makes it very hard to find information of products containing VOCs in the ingredient labels.

 Fortunately for Canada, a woman-led chemical company, Voran Group Ventures, is revolutionizing the cleaning industry with B.C and Ontario-made products that are free of VOCs.
-“We have ability to make excellent high quality cleaning products within Canada” said Chelsey Reschke, CEO of Voran Group Ventures.“Canadians are currently consuming about 3 and a half billion dollars a year in disinfecting products, and most of it is spent on imported products.”
+“We have the ability to make excellent high quality cleaning products within Canada” said Chelsey Reschke, CEO of Voran Group Ventures.“Canadians are currently consuming about 3 and a half billion dollars a year in disinfecting products, and most of it is spent on imported products.”

 To become leaders in the cleaning industry, Voran Group Ventures is spending a lot of time, money, and effort to provide high quality socially conscious products and contribute to critical research in anti-microbial resistance; “We really believe that scientists are helping solve big problems” said Reschke.
 “Our company is going to be contributing a portion of our revenue to research at the University of Calgary where they have a big team involved in the One Health Consortium – a global effort that will share knowledge and data around the world.”